 While some individuals develop an addiction to drugs or alcohol before being diagnosed with a mental illness, others become addicted afterward.
 However it happened, it’s paramount to find a tailored treatment plan that targets both disorders simultaneously rather than a plan that treats them separately.
 In the case of a dual diagnosis, the structured and safe environment of an inpatient rehab center can be extremely beneficial.

-Going to inpatient rehab for a co-occurring disorder is ideal because of the high level of attention and care that patients receive.
+Going to inpatient rehab, such as our Orange County rehab, for a co-occurring disorder is ideal because of the high level of attention and care that patients receive.
 Oftentimes, people with co-occurring disorders arrive at rehab in various states of distress and poor general health.
 The combination of extensive substance abuse and a neglected mental condition generally requires the help of both mental health and addiction professionals.
 At HB Recovery Center we provide our residents with multiple resources in order to assist them in their recovery, contact us today to see if we are a good fit for you!